 For instance, you’ll be able to automate inventory tracking to see how much product you have in stock in real-time.
 This allows your business to be more agile as it responds to customers’ needs almost immediately.
 It makes stock management easy and accurate.

 The ability to pair inventory software with barcode scanning will allow your company to process orders quickly and provide faster shipping for customer orders, ultimately providing a better customer experience.

-Let’s examine additional ways that ecommerce inventory management software can save you money:
+Let’s examine additional ways that ecommerce inventory management software can generate cost savings for your growing business:

 - Effectively managing your inventory will allow you to purchase from your vendors only when you need to.
 This means you’re not paying for unnecessary warehouse space, and you can get better prices by ordering in larger quantities.